 Policies are subject to change.
 If something is not clear, please contact the course staff.

-10pt each assignment, 30pt take-home final exam, 20pt class review quizzes, 5pt participation and engagement (including both Piazza and class).
+10pt each assignment, 30pt take-home final exam, 10pt class review quizzes, 5pt participation and engagement (including both forum and class).
 There will be five assignments throughout the semester.
 The assignment with the lowest grade will not be considered.
 Points (pt) are not percentages of grade.
 Grades are computed on a curve based on ranking.
-The curve is take from previous years.
-Grading appeals must be submitted within 7 calendar days of the grade release.
+The curve is taken from previous years.
+Grading appeals must be submitted within 7 calendar days of the grade release for assignments, and within 2 days for the final exam and class grade.
 Later appeals will not be considered.

 The first five minutes of every class will be dedicated to a quiz.
-Only the top 20 quizzes count towards grade.
+Only the top 20 quizzes count towards the grade.
 The material in each quiz is limited to the slides of the previous lecture.
 Physical attendance in class is required to complete a quiz.
-Quiz taking is subject to the same standards as exams: no copying, no talking, and no browsing the web.
-Quizzes may be taken on laptops or mobile devices.
+Quiz taking is subject to the same standards as exams.

 Assignment grading is based heavily on the written report.
 Assignments will not be graded without both code and report submission.
 All assignments must be completed in pairs only.
-Allowed third-party code/frameworks/tools is specified in each assignment.
-Please ask for anything beyond what is specified.
+Allowed third-party code/frameworks/tools/data are specified in each assignment.
 If it is not specified, it is not allowed.

 The final exam is not considered as an assignment.
 The final exam is mandatory.
 A student not submitting the final exam will fail the class.
 Work on the final exam is individual (i.e., not in groups or pairs).

 All assignments and the final exam must be implemented in Python.
 Jupyter notebooks are not accepted as code submissions (see rant).

 Late submissions of assignments or the final exam are not allowed.